-Building on the work of \cite{ungen_assembly}, the approach proposed in this work assumes a well-defined assembly task described by a set of assembly steps and an associated assembly precedence graph.
-A multi-robot cell with a fixed structural configuration is provided, where each robot is assigned a unique subset of assembly steps.
-The assembly process, the structural configuration and the assembly step assignments are assumed to satisfy the following conditions: \begin{enumerate} \item All required components and tools are available, with known initial and goal locations. \item Each assembly step is associated with the specific components and tools needed for its execution. \item The assigned robot can reach all components, tools and goal locations relevant to its operations.
-Handovers are not required. \item Each robot has a defined escape configuration in which it does not collide with other robots or objects. \end{enumerate}
+Building on the work of \cite{ungen_assembly}, we assume a well-defined assembly precedence graph, a multi-robot cell with a fixed structural configuration, and a predefined assignment of assembly steps to robots.
+The following assumptions hold: \begin{enumerate} \item All required components and tools are available with known initial and goal locations. \item Each assembly step specifies the components and tools it requires. \item Assigned robots can reach all relevant locations, no handovers needed. \item Each robot has a collision-free escape configuration. \end{enumerate}